w3c/wot-architecture/proposals/security_and_privacy.md

 WoT Things can also act as clients, however, accessing web services and other WoT Things acting as servers.
 It is also possible that the same device could instantiate multiple WoT Runtimes.
-However, there is no explicit mechanism for sharing state between such instances, and each instance can be considered a single origin.
+However, there is no mechanism provided for sharing state between such instances.
+Therefore if we consider each instance to be a session, then no state can be shared across such "sessions", at least via implicit internal mechanisms.
+Of course these instances could define and engage in explicit network interactions and share information that way.

 ### 4. [Does this specification expose persistent, cross-origin state to the web?](https://www.w3.org/TR/security-privacy-questionnaire/#persistent-identifiers)

+**No**, when a WoT Thing acts in the client role.

-A WoT Thing may act as a server and expose interactions that allow properties to be modified.
-Therefore modifications by one client may be visible to another.
+**Yes**, in the case that a WoT Thing is acting as a server and exposes interactions that allow properties to be modified.
+Modifications by one client may be visible to another in this case.

-This risk of this, if any, is mitigated by the fact that WoT Things support various mechanisms to limit access to authorized users, like any other web service.
+This risk of this is mitigated by the fact that
+WoT Things support various mechanisms to limit access to authorized users, in the same way as web services.

-When acting as a client, each WoT Thing is in effect single-origin.
+Interactions that modify state should be protected in both cases by access controls.

-There is a potential fingerprinting risk, which is discussed, and is related to the PII risk discussed above.
+There is a potential fingerprinting risk, which is discussed in the Security Considerations, and is related to the PII risk discussed above.
-This can be mitigated by controlling access to WoT metadata such as WoT Thing Descriptions.
+This can be mitigated by controlling access to WoT metadata such as WoT Thing Descriptions using access controls as well.

 ### 5. [Does this specification expose any other data to an origin that it doesn’t currently have access to?](https://www.w3.org/TR/security-privacy-questionnaire/#other-data)

-Yes.
+**Yes.**

 WoT Things by nature will be connected into a network of devices.
-A single "WoT Network" application may involve communications between many WoT Things, some acting as servers, some acting as clients, some acting as both.
+A distributed application running across a WoT System may involve communications between many WoT Things, some acting as servers, some acting as clients, some acting as both.

-In addition, WoT Things may act as gateways to other non-HTTP devices using other network protocols, such as MQTT or CoAP, or to interface to a variety of non-IP devices using BACNET, ECHONET, X10, SPI, I2C, and many other possibilities.
+In addition, WoT Things may act as gateways to other non-HTTP devices using other network protocols, such as MQTT or CoAP, or to interface to a variety of non-IP devices using BACNET, ECHONET, CAN, X10, SPI, I2C, Bluetooth, LoRA, among many many other possibilities.

 Unfortunately, the single-origin model used in web servers and browsers does not scale well to this model.
+Instead, security strategies developed for microservice architectures, such as Zero-Trust models, may be more appropriate.

-In practice, securing an IoT Application in general is out of scope.
+Securing a distributed IoT application in general is out of scope of this specification.
 We do however discuss several common connection patterns (client-server, proxy, etc) and how they can be secured.

-This risk is mitigated by the fact that endpoint IoT devices are generally not exposed directly on the internet, but are mediated by gateways and cloud services.
+This risk is mitigated by the fact that endpoint IoT devices are generally not exposed directly on the internet, but are mediated by gateways and cloud services, and are often managed explicitly by organizations (e.g. in a Smart Factory or Smart City) rather than by individuals.

 ### 6. [Does this specification enable new script execution/loading mechanisms?](https://www.w3.org/TR/security-privacy-questionnaire/#string-to-script)

+**Yes, to execution.**
-Yes.
-It enables WoT Things to run applications based on ECMAScript, using a constrained API, and with suitable restrictions, such as no direct access to private security data.
+The WoT architecture enables WoT Things to run applications based on ECMAScript, using a constrained API, and with suitable restrictions, such as no direct access to private security data.

+**No, to loading.**
-However, a mechanism for loading new scripts is not defined and is currently considered to be out of scope.
+A mechanism for loading new scripts is not defined and is currently considered to be out of scope.
 Our architecture assumes the scripts running inside a WoT Thing are trusted implementations provided by the manufacturer